indianakernick/STELA/README.md

 ### Member functions

 Member functions can be created for any type, including builtin types!

+There's nothing special about member functions.
+They just allow you to write `v.f()` instead of `f(v)`.
+That's really all they are.
+Just a little bit of sugar!

 ```go
 // Just to demonstrate weak type aliases too